fbpx

 Day 1 - Day 1 Portsmouth, England.

-Day 2 - Days 2 to 4 Alderney, Herm, Guernsey & Sark, Channel Islands.
+Day 2 - Days 2 & 3 Guernsey, Herm & Sark, Channel Islands.

 Arrive this morning in the Isles of Scilly for two and a half days of exploration.
 From our central anchorage, we will use our Zodiacs and local tenders to visit a number of the islands in the group.
 We will visit traffic-free Tresco, walking its idyllic lanes from the beach to the famous subtropical Abbey Gardens.
 Defying the Atlantic weather, this miracle of a garden is home to more than 20,000 species of plants from over 80 countries.
 Enjoy time to wander at your own pace along the paths, maybe visit the Valhalla collection of ship figureheads from ships wrecked on the islands or relax in the café.
 On St Agnes we find the most south westerly community in the UK.
 Surrounded by rocks and reefs this delightful tiny island offers marvellous coastal walks.
 The small island of Gugh lies across a narrow sandbar and here we find a single stone monolith called the ‘Old Man of Gugh’ which dates back to the Bronze Age.
-We will tender ashore to Bryher, the smallest of the inhabited Isles of Scilly where you can wander along the tracks that cross the island amongst hedgerows and fields bursting with wildflowers.
+We will tender ashore to Bryher, the smallest of the inhabited Isles of Scilly where you can wander along the tracks that cross the island amongst hedgerows and fields with wildflowers.
 Those feeling active may wish to climb Watch Hill, where in the past islanders would keep watch for ships in distress or alternatively take a stroll to one of the beautiful beaches.
 Visit the northernmost island of the group, St Martin’s, a small island community of just 120 residents.
-Enjoy time to explore independently, climb to one of the viewpoints for vistas over the islands and the offshore seal colonies or maybe join one of our expedition team on a guided walk.
-On St Mary’s, the largest island in the archipelago (yet still only six square miles), you can enjoy some time in the shops in Hugh Town, or walk the historic Garrison Walls.
+Enjoy time to explore independently, climb to one of the viewpoints for vistas over the islands and the offshore seal colonies or maybe visit the vineyard.
+On St Mary’s, the largest island in the archipelago (yet still only six square miles), you can enjoy some time in the shops in Hugh Town or walk the historic Garrison Walls.

-Day 5 - Day 9 Portsmouth.
+Day 4 - Day 7 Portsmouth.

 Disembark this morning.
 Transfers will be provided to Portsmouth Harbour Railway Station at a fixed time.

-Day 6 - Please Note:
+Day 5 - Please note:

 Itineraries are subject to change.